In people with diabetes, it occurs when severe blood sugar levels are not controlled.

 The doctor may recommend that the patient wear a medical identification bracelet that explains the nature of their diabetes and other health problems.

-This can help ensure that you get the right treatment for future problems quickly.
+This can help ensure that you get the proper treatment for future problems quickly.

 If you experience a diabetic coma without knowing you have diabetes, the doctor will work with the patient to develop a diabetes treatment plan.